-DCU's policies give you immediate credit for deposited funds so you can start earning on the money if in a dividend-bearing account.
-However, depending on a number of factors, all or a portion of that deposit may not be available for you to spend for a period.
+DCU gives you immediate credit for deposited funds so you can start earning on the money if in a dividend-bearing account.
+However, depending on a number of factors, all or a portion of that deposit may not be immediately available for you to spend.

 For DCU's complete Funds Availability Policy, see Part VI of the Account Agreement for Consumers.

 For DCU's complete Funds Availability Policy for Business Accounts, see Part IV of the Business Account Agreement.